By international standards, New Zealand is a safe and easy country to live in.

 The Community Law website has more information.

-There are some cultural practices which are against the law in New Zealand and carry serious penalties.
+Some cultural practices are against the law in New Zealand and carry serious punishments.

 It is also illegal to make any arrangement for a New Zealand citizen or resident or child to leave New Zealand for FGM to be performed or to encourage any person in New Zealand to perform FGM on a New Zealand citizen or resident outside New Zealand.